Agence-DnD/PIMGento/README.md

 `"agence-dnd/pimgento":"dev-master"`

-- Add into the `requirements` section:
+- Add into the `repositories` section:

 ```
 	{